Seirdy/seirdy.one/content/posts/website-best-practices.md

 Another problematic override is scroll-behavior.
 Enforcing smooth-scrolling (e.g., with the `scroll-behavior` CSS property) can interfere with the use of in-page search by slowing down jumps between matches.
 Rapidly darting around the page with smooth scrolling can cause motion sickness.
 Simply relying on users to override default behaviors violates the "inclusive by default" directive I encourage, since user preferences are fingerprintable and shift responsibility away from developers.

-There's a complex solution to [turn off smooth scrolling for unfocused elements](https://schepp.dev/posts/smooth-scrolling-and-page-search/), but it doesn't address separate issues such as anchor-link navigation.
+There's a complex solution to [turn off smooth scrolling for un-focused elements](https://schepp.dev/posts/smooth-scrolling-and-page-search/), but it doesn't address separate issues such as anchor-link navigation.

 About fonts
 -----------